 Derived from the adjutant General's Roster, this book provides for each officer: name, rank, date of commission, town, and comments.

 South Carolina’s Confederate Pensioners in 1901 by Holcomb, B. H., 2001 VREF 929.3757 HOLC

-Arranged by county with an alphabetic index, this reprint of the 1901 pensioner listing names the units in which the men served and includes their ages in 1901.
+Arranged by county with an alphabetic index, this reprint of the 1901 pensioner listing names the units in which the men served and include their ages in 1901.

 North Carolina Troops, 1861-1865 : a roster — in 17 volumes by Manarin, l.
 H., State Division of Archives and History, 1988 VREF 929.3756 NORT

-Arranged according to class of service (infantry, artillery, etc.), these volumes provide considerable information for all who served in north carolina units during the War.
+Arranged according to the class of service (infantry, artillery, etc.), these volumes provide considerable information for all who served in North Carolina units during the War.